lilyminium/psiresp/docs/source/index.rst

 For ease of use, PsiRESP offers pre-configured classes that correspond with existing popular tools such as the RESP ESP Charge Derive (R.E.D.) tools and the Automated Topology Builder.
+Please see :ref:`RESP` for more details on RESP fitting and the pre-configured classes (:ref:`Pre-configured classes`).

 ----------------